Article Image

 On up on Wall Street book

-In the book One Up on Wall Street, Peter Lynch, an American investor and fund manager, describes the rules of his investment strategy, which we will discuss in more detail in this article.
+In his book One Up on Wall Street, Peter Lynch, an American investor and fund manager, describes the rules of his investment strategy, which we will discuss in more detail in this article.

-The investment strategy of Lynch is based on fundamental analysis and is a long term buy and hold strategy.
-It focusses on finding growing companies with reasonable to low valuation.
+The investment strategy of Lynch is based on fundamental analysis and is a long-term buy-and-hold strategy.
+It focuses on finding growing companies with reasonable to low valuations.
 So although it has some factors of growth investing, it leans more towards a value investing approach.

 Does that work?
 Well ... it certainly worked for him: